sscollis/lns3d/test/receptivity/README.md

 # Acoustic Receptivity

-This does acoustic receptivity for a modified super-ellipse following Collis PhD thesis, Ch.
+This is an acoustic receptivity setup for a modified super-ellipse following Collis PhD thesis, Ch.
 4.

 There are two ways to compute the solution, time-domain and frequency-domain.